 This is a big milestone for both you and your child, but it’s one you don’t want to rush.
 Moving out of a booster seat isn’t about reaching a certain birthday; it’s about making sure the car’s adult seat belt fits them correctly.
 An improper fit can cause serious injuries in a crash.
 Missouri law sets clear guidelines based on a child’s size to help you know exactly when they’re ready to make the switch safely.
 Think of it less as an age requirement and more of a safety checkpoint.
 Before you let your child ride without a booster, make sure they meet the state’s specific height and weight minimums.

-The 80-Pound Rule
+The 80-Pound Weight Check

 One of the key benchmarks for graduating from a booster seat is weight.
 Missouri law is straightforward: a child must weigh at least 80 pounds before they can legally ride without a booster seat, even if they are already eight years old.
 This rule exists because a child’s weight helps determine how the seat belt interacts with their body during a sudden stop or collision.
 If a child is too light, the seat belt may not engage properly or could apply pressure to the wrong parts of their small frame.
 Remember, hitting the 80-pound mark is just one part of the equation; they also need to meet the height requirement.

-The 4’9″ Height Requirement
+The 4’9″ Height Check

 Alongside weight, height is the other critical factor.
 A child must be at least 4 feet 9 inches tall to safely use a vehicle’s seat belt.
 Why this specific height?
 Because adult seat belts are designed to sit across the strongest parts of the body—the hips and the shoulder.
 For a shorter child, the lap belt often rides up over their soft abdomen, and the shoulder belt cuts across their neck or face.
 Missouri’s car seat laws focus on height and weight to ensure the seat belt can do its job effectively, protecting your child instead of causing harm.

-Why Size Matters More Than Age
+Why Height and Weight Matter More Than Age

 It’s a common myth that once a child turns eight, they can automatically ditch the booster seat.
 The truth is that proper restraint depends entirely on their size.
 Children develop at different rates, and an eight-year-old can vary significantly in height and weight.
 The law prioritizes safety over age because a seat belt that doesn’t fit correctly is a serious hazard.
 If the lap belt rests on the stomach instead of the upper thighs, it can lead to organ damage or spinal injuries in an accident.
 The shoulder belt should lie flat across the center of the chest and shoulder, not the neck.
 Always check for a proper fit before making the switch.